Decoding Quantum LDPC Codes using Collaborative Check Node Removal: Improving the min-sum decoder using stabilizer Check Node Removal

-Algorithm \ref{alg:bp-qcnr} has two modes, as discussed previously.
-In both main and sub-decoding mode, the message passing of the BP decoder is linear, i.e., a $\mathcal{O}(n)$ process.
-In sub-decoding mode, Algorithm \ref{alg:qcnr} has two parts: one is to construct the computation tree for each of the unsatisfied check nodes, and the other is to calculate the IM values and store them in a dictionary.
-The IM values evaluated for a particular node are an $\mathcal{O}(n)$ process and can be stored once.
-Essentially, for each round of the sub-decoding, we only require the IM values for a constant number of leaf check nodes, in the CT of each of the remaining unsatisfied check nodes.
-Therefore, the whole IM value evaluation takes at most $\mathcal{O}(|\mathtt{UNSAT}|n)$ amount of time.
-For GHP codes this time amounts to $\mathcal{O}(\frac{n^2}{\log{n}})$ \cite{panteleev2021quantum}.
-The other process involved in Algorithm \ref{alg:qcnr} is the construction of a level $1$ computation tree for each of the unsatisfied check nodes.
-If the QLDPC code is $(d_v, d_c)$ regular, constructing a level $1$ computation tree from any particular root check node requires first adding the $d_c$ number of data qubits and then for each of those data qubits adding $d_v$ number of stabilizer check nodes.
-This whole process is a $\mathcal{O}(n)$ process, as $d_v, d_c << n$ and are constants.
-Therefore, the overall cost of the decoder is dependent on the maximum number of unsatisfied stabilizers as indicated by the syndrome.
-For GHP codes, we approximate that this will result in a sub-quadratic decoder.
-In any case, if $|\mathtt{UNSAT}|$ grows linearly, then the decoder is quadratic.
-Therefore, QCCNR provides an excellent strategy for improving the iterative decoder's performance compared to decoders like BP+OSD0 or the higher order alternatives.
+The collaborative decoder in Algorithm \ref{alg:bp-qcnr} has two modes, as discussed previously.
+In both main and sub-decoding mode, the message passing of the min-sum BP decoder is linear, i.e., a $\Theta(n)$ process.
+The sub-decoding mode, i.e. Algorithm \ref{alg:qcnr} has two parts: one is the construction of computation trees for each of the unsatisfied check nodes, and the other is finding the IM values of the stabilizer checks.
+Given a QLDPC code, we compute the graph adjacency once and it is a $\approx\Theta(n^2)$ process.
+The output of the graph adjacency is a list $\mathtt{nc}$ storing the neighborhood of each check node and another list $\mathtt{nv}$ for the neighborhood of the data qubits.
+The adjacency lists are further used in Algorithm \ref{alg:find_im_opt} and Algorithm \ref{alg:layer1_tree}.\\\\ Algorithm \ref{alg:find_im_opt}, which computes the IM values has a worst case time complexity of $\Theta(||\mathtt{UNSAT}||)$.
+Essentially, for each round of the sub-decoding, we only require the IM values for a constant number of leaf check nodes, in the computation tree of each of the remaining unsatisfied check nodes.
+For GHP codes this time amounts to $\Theta(n\log{n})$ \cite{panteleev2021quantum}.
+The other process involved in Algorithm \ref{alg:qcnr} is the construction of a level $1$ computation tree for each of the remaining unsatisfied check nodes.
+This process, shown in Algorithm \ref{alg:layer1_tree} can be performed in constant time $\Theta(d_cd_v)$, where the underlying QLDPC is $(d_v,d_c)$ regular.
+Also $d_v, d_c << n$ and are constants for a given family of QLDPC code.
+Therefore, the overall time cost of the decoder is $\approx \Theta(n^2)$, which suggests that QCCNR stands as an excellent strategy for improving the iterative decoder's performance compared to decoders like BP+OSD0 or the higher-order alternatives.